HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 ### Video: formats

 What types of files are being delivered as video?
-We queried all files with "video" in the MIME type, and then sorted by the file extension.
+We queried all files with `video` in the MIME type, and then sorted by the file extension.

 The chart below shows all video extensions with over 1% market share: